Ray Whitney (ice hockey): Playing career

-Long before Whitney played in the NHL, he and his brother Dean were stick boys for the NHL's Wayne Gretzky era Edmonton Oilers.
+Before Whitney played in the NHL, he and his brother Dean were stick boys for the NHL's Wayne Gretzky era Edmonton Oilers.
 The third stick boy with the Whitney brothers was another future NHL player, Ryan Smyth.
 During his junior career, Whitney spent three years with the Spokane Chiefs of the Western Hockey League (WHL), leading the entire league with 185 points during the 1990-91 season.
 Whitney and the Chiefs won the 1991 Memorial Cup as champions of the Canadian Hockey League.

-Whitney was the second player ever drafted by the San Jose Sharks, picked in the second round (23rd overall) in the 1991 NHL Entry Draft.
+Whitney was the second player ever drafted by the San Jose Sharks, picked in the second round (23rd overall) in the 1991 NHL entry draft.
 Pat Falloon, his teammate with the WHL's Spokane Chiefs, was the Sharks' first pick.
-The Sharks had thought the pair would be a natural scoring combination, but that didn't pan out.
 Whitney started his professional career in the 1991-92 season, playing with teams in the German Deutsche Eishockey Liga and the International Hockey League, as well as two games with the San Jose Sharks.
-He developed into a regular with San Jose over the next two seasons.

-Whitney has played for several different NHL teams during his 24-year career, including the San Jose Sharks (1991–92 to 1996–97), Edmonton Oilers (1997–98), Florida Panthers (1997–98 to 2000–01), Columbus Blue Jackets (2000–01 to 2002–03), Detroit Red Wings (2003–04), Carolina Hurricanes, Phoenix Coyotes, and Dallas Stars (details below).
+Whitney has played for several different NHL teams during his 24-year career, including the San Jose Sharks (1991–92 to 1996–97), Edmonton Oilers (1997–98), Florida Panthers (1997–98 to 2000–01), Columbus Blue Jackets (2000–01 to 2002–03), Detroit Red Wings (2003–04), Carolina Hurricanes, Phoenix Coyotes, and Dallas Stars.

 On August 6, 2005, Whitney signed a two-year contract with the Carolina Hurricanes paying him $1.5 million per year.
 In his first season with the Hurricanes in 2005–06, Whitney helped Carolina win their first Stanley Cup with fellow Fort Saskatchewan native Mike Commodore.

-On February 8, 2007, Whitney scored a natural hat trick in just 1 minute and 40 seconds.
+On February 8, 2007, Whitney scored a natural hat trick in 1 minute and 40 seconds.
 On April 13, 2007, Whitney re-signed with the Hurricanes, agreeing to a three-year contract that pays him $3.5 million per year.